xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests

-I study the interplay between incentives, algorithms, and learning in networking and energy systems.
+I study the interplay between incentives, algorithms, and learning for the optimization of networked systems.
 Topics include:

 - Algorithmic mechanism design and game theory.
 - Online algorithms and sequential decision making.
 - Machine learning algorithms and applications.

-The long term goal of my research is to help stakeholders make better decisions in managing networks/platforms (e.g., cloud computing, computer networks, and smart grid) in the presence of uncertainty and strategic user behaviors.
+I am most excited by problems where theoretic results lead to rich insights for the design of real-world platforms in networked systems such as cloud computing, computer networks, and smart grid.
+The long term goal of my research is to help stakeholders make better decisions in managing platforms in the presence of uncertainty and strategic behaviors.

 Click [here](/research)  for detailed description of my research by topics.